13 Internet Privacy Safety Tips Everyone Should Know

 Want even more great internet privacy safety tips?
 Contact the privacy pros at Internet Privacy today.

 How private is your online life?
-You may think you have everything covered, but every time you go online you risk exposing important information to the public and to those who wish to harm you – your internet privacy and data security can be compromised easily.
+You may think you have everything covered, but every time you go online you risk exposing important information to the public and those who wish to harm you – your internet privacy and data security can be compromised easily, and there are privacy issues that you should be concerned about.

 What’s the big deal about privacy?
 Most of us now do more business online than ever before.
 In these pandemic days, a whopping 50% increase in online shopping means we’re spending far more time online — and adding our financial information in more places than ever before.